 Welcome to the Archaeology Program at UNCG!
 The Archaeology Program introduces students to past civilizations and cultures around the globe and to the analytical methods, techniques, and theories that archaeologists use to facilitate their study.
 The major is designed to develop anthropological, historical, and geographical perspectives in archaeological research, encompassing prehistoric and early historic cultures.
-The Program’s faculty is actively involved in research and/or fieldwork in the Mediterranean region, West Asia, the Middle East, North America, South America, and West Asia.
+The Program’s faculty is actively involved in research and/or fieldwork in Africa, the Mediterranean region, West Asia, the Middle East, North America, South America, and West Asia.
 Students participate in these or other field work projects in addition to meeting classroom requirements.
 Graduates of the Program are prepared for advanced training in archaeology and museum studies; cultural resource management; team leading in a variety of settings; and other professions for which critical thinking and good communication skills are necessary.

 Archaeology Day at the Greensboro History Museum

 On Saturday, October 16, we hosted “Archaeology Day” at the Greensboro History Museum.